VoidXH/Trivia-Murder-Party-Modder/README.md

 * **Save**: Overwrite the opened file with currently open questions.
 * **Save As...**: Save currently open questions to a custom file.
 * **Release check**: Checks if the question set is compatible with the game (correct IDs, audio files available).
 If this doesn't show an error, you can play the game with the file that would be saved now.
+* **Equalize**: Make answers in different positions equally likely.
+Fixes the "choose B or the longest" hack you used in high school.

+### Audio files
+It is mandated by the game to have every question and prompt read out loud.
+It's as simple as hitting record in Audacity and saving it in the game's format (Ogg Vorbis).
+If Audacity records in stereo, it has to be converted to mono with the "Split stereo to mono" option on the Audio Track's name's dropdown.

+To sound like the narrator, apply the following steps before saving.
+These are not required, but will add a lot to the atmosphere.
+* Set a uniform volume by using the following filters:
+  * Effect/Amplify: defaults to max volume, that's what we need.
+  * Effect/Compressor: just open it and apply, do it multiple times is needed.
+* Make your voice low-pitched with the Effect/Change Pitch filters.
+  * Set it to -20% for male and -30% for female voice actors.
+* Cut off the silent parts, the game has enough delays already.
+  * Click and drag along the mostly flat (zero) parts of the waveform, and press Delete.

 ### Question editor
 These are the main questions for the game.
 The selection is not completely random, the game selects one question from the ones that were shown the longest time ago.
 To add a new question, just start typing in the empty line when it's selected.
 The fields are: